PR3SIDENT/enshrouded-community/README.md

 # Enshrouded Community Hosting Resources
 This repo serves as a guide for anyone looking to host their own Enshrouded server.
 It links to other repos, other guides, and in some cases even contains code to do so.
+If you'd like to rent a server from a provider, [we are also maintaining a list of those here.](https://github.com/PR3SIDENT/enshrouded-server/blob/main/Hosting%20Providers/hosting-providers.md)

 # Official Server Guide (By Keen Games)
 This contains server specs, FAQ, installation instructions, and beyond...